dw-bws/handbook-citizen-science/pages/eu_gdpr.md

     <li> non-compliance with an order or a temporary or definitive limitation on processing or the suspension of data flows by the supervisory authority pursuant to Article 58(2) or failure to provide access in violation of Article 58(1).</li>
 </ol>

+Data protection law is fundamental rights protection, as it aims to guarantee the free development of your own personality.
+Already the acquisition process of personal data is governed by the EU-GDPR.
+Due to this reason the EU-GDPR has been laid out as a prohibition with an authorisation option (in German: Verbot mit Erlaubnisvorbehalt) (Egberts et al. 2018).
+This means that all collection, use and processing of personal data is unlawful in general unless they are justified by a statutory reason for authorisation (in German: gesetzlich normierter Erlaubnisgrund) (Tinnefeld et al. 2019).
+The reasons for permission are given in Article 6 of the GDPR.
+Nevertheless, processing of personal data may be allowed in case of a so-called existence of a legitimate interest (in German: Vorliegen eines berechtigten Interesses) as defined in Article 6, paragraph 1f (https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0679&from=EN#d1e1888-1-1).
+The standard requires a legitimate interest on the part of the person responsible or a third party, the necessity of the processing to achieve that legitimate interest and the absence of an overriding legitimate interest of the data subject.
+In any case, the person concerned also has a right of objection against a decision taken on the basis of Article 6, paragraph 1 (Egberts et al. 2018).

 ## References